tjburk/Word-Puzzle-Solver/README.md

 2. A group of characters arranged in a grid pattern

 The program will find words facing forwards, backwards, up, down, and any direction diagonally.
-The program uses a hash table to optimize the amount of time it takes to find the words.
+The program uses a custom hash table to optimize the amount of time it takes to find the words.
+No hash tables from the standard library are used.